 - MCC compacts are developed using a two-way consultative process that takes into account stakeholder input and local-level perspectives in partner countries.

-Collaboration and partnerships with federal and independent agencies, the public, and private and non-governmental organizations can amplify the impact of MCC investments.
+Collaboration with MCCCollaboration and partnerships with federal and independent agencies, the public, and private and non-governmental organizations can amplify the impact of MCC investments.
 Some of our collaborations include:

 - Data Collaboratives for Local Impact is a collaboration between MCC and the U.S. President's Emergency Plan for AIDS Relief (PEPFAR), in conjunction with the Global Partnership for Sustainable Development Data, to improve programs and policies in sub-Saharan Africa using data on HIV/AIDS, global health, gender equality and economic growth;

 - Data2X, a United Nations Foundation initiative, works to improve the availability and use of sex-disaggregated data.
 Higher-quality data on the status of women and girls can guide policy, improve the investment environment, and shape global development agendas.
 MCC worked to make all of its gender data public, and collaborated with the United Nations Development Program and the William and Flora Hewlett Foundation to better integrate sex-disaggregated data into International Aid Transparency Initiative (IATI) reporting standards.